Moscow runs low on beer necessities for thirsty World Cup fans

 “There are really a lot of people in Moscow ... and they are all drinking,” he said.
 “It’s hot, and it’s football.”

-Beer sales in Russia have fallen by around a third over the past as duties have risen and rules been tightened on sales and advertising.
-Brewers had not been expecting a major reversal of the trend this year.
+Beer sales in Russia have fallen by around a third over the past decade on the back of rising duties and tougher rules on sales and advertising, and brewers had not been expecting a major reversal of the trend this year.

-Baltika, the Russian unit of Carlsberg, said although there was an increased risk of supply disruption during the World Cup, its business had not been affected.

-Heineken said sales were so far going well and it did not yet see any challenges supplying its beer.

-Anheuser-Busch InBev, the world’s biggest brewer and an official FIFA sponsor for the World Cup, did not immediately respond to requests for comment.
+Heineken, Baltika - the Russian unit of Carlsberg - and Anheuser-Busch InBev, the world’s biggest brewer and the official FIFA sponsor for the World Cup, did not immediately respond to requests for comment.

-Dmitry, a barman at trendy courtyard bar Gogol, said visiting soccer fans had drunk 800 liters of beer in three days, downing the cheap lager before moving on to more expensive bottled beers.
+Dmitry, a barman at trendy courtyard bar Gogol, said visiting soccer fans had drunk 800 litres of beer in three days, downing the cheap lager before the more expensive bottled beers.

 Gogol was taking three deliveries on Tuesday to replenish supplies, he said, as workers busily unpacked boxes of beer, vodka and whiskey from a nearby van.